- Enticing performance

 The I-Pace doesn’t fool with falcon-wing doors like the Tesla Model X or rethink the whole driver interface like the Model Y. Instead, it pairs a familiar Jaguar driver interface and some alluring design with underpinnings engineered specifically for this model.
 The nearly 4,800-pound I-Pace can accelerate to 60 mph in just 4.5 seconds, will seat four comfortably, and goes an EPA-rated 234 miles on a charge.

-The 2021 model year brings an extensive list of feature changes, but none of the critical stats around performance and range have changed.
+The I-Pace skipped the 2021 model year, and the 2022 model year brings an extensive list of feature changes, but none of the critical stats around performance and range have changed.
 The I-Pace’s electric drivetrain consists of a pair of electric motors, fed by a 90-kwh battery.
 The total power from this setup is 294 hp and 512 lb-ft of torque.
 Jaguar has gone to great ends—perhaps more than needed—to show that the I-Pace is versatile enough for everything from track time to fording muddy streams.

 On road trips, the I-Pace will charge at 100 kilowatts using CCS hardware so as to recover 63 EPA miles in 15 minutes, according to Jaguar, and a new higher-amp onboard charger this year cuts the Level 2 (240V) charge time to less than 9 hours from about 13 previously.